 - Degree Programs: RN-to-BSN, BS/BSN, Nurse Practitioner

-The Baccalaureate of Science in Nursing (BSN) degree program at Eastern Washington University is shared by other two higher education institutions; Whitworth University and Washington State University.
-Students taking up this course will complete their upper-level nursing coursework at Washington State University College of Nursing.
+The Baccalaureate of Science in Nursing (BSN) degree program at Eastern Washington University is shared by two other higher education institutions; Whitworth University and Washington State University.
+Students taking the course will complete their upper-level nursing coursework at Washington State University College of Nursing.

 Admission to the BSN program at WSU College of Nursing

 The admission process of the BSN program at Washington State University College of Nursing is selective and competitive.
 Not all students of Eastern Washington University who have completed their undergraduate degree studies and nursing prerequisite courses will gain entry to the BSN program.
-The Washington State University College of Nursing accepts approximately 80 to 85 students every fall and spring semesters.
-The majority of the students admitted to the BSN program come from the WSU’s partner universities while a small number of students are available for students coming from other institutions.
-Due to the limited availability of slots for the baccalaureate degree, students are encouraged to apply at various nursing schools in the state to increase their chances of getting admitted to a program leading to a BSN degree.
+The Washington State University College of Nursing accepts approximately 80 to 85 students every fall and spring semester.
+The majority of students admitted to the BSN program come from the WSU’s partner universities, while a small number come from other institutions.
+Due to the limited availability of slots for the Baccalaureate degree, students are encouraged to apply at various nursing schools in the state to increase their chances of getting admitted to a program leading to a BSN degree.

-To become eligible for the BSN program admission process, students have to complete three quarters or semesters of full-time coursework and at least 36 credits at Eastern Washington University.
-Applicants who do not meet such requirement may apply as a transfer student to WSU College of Nursing.
-Completion of the graduate requirements allows the nursing students to receive dual diplomas; the first diploma will be issued by the Eastern Washington University, and the other one is from the Washington State University.
+To become eligible for the BSN program admission process, students must complete three quarters or semesters of full-time coursework and at least 36 credits at Eastern Washington University.
+Applicants who do not meet such requirement may apply as transfer students to WSU College of Nursing.
+Completion of the graduate requirements allows nursing students to receive dual diplomas; the first diploma will be issued by the Eastern Washington University, and the other one is from the Washington State University.

 BSN Admission Criteria

 The Bachelor of Science in Nursing degree program at Washington State University has certain admission requirements that every student applicant must meet.
-They have to obtain a minimum cumulative Grade Point Average (GPA) of 3.0 in the BSN prerequisite courses, with at least a grade of 2.0 in all individual coursework.
-AP test scores and Pass or Fail grades are not allowed in the BSN prerequisite requirements.
-Students coming from other schools are also required to have a minimum cumulative GPA of 3.0 in all college-level coursework.
+They must obtain a minimum cumulative Grade Point Average (GPA) of 3.0 in the BSN prerequisite courses and at least a grade of 2.0 in all individual coursework.
+AP test scores and pass/fail grades are not allowed in the BSN prerequisite requirements.
+Students coming from other schools are required to have a minimum cumulative GPA of 3.0 in all college-level coursework.

-Furthermore, the Washington State University College of Nursing will require all applicants to undergo a personal interview and a Test of Essential Skills (TEAS) exam during the admission process.
-Students also have to present at least 50 hours of practical experience in any healthcare field, whether paid or volunteer work experience.
+The Washington State University College of Nursing will require all applicants to undergo a personal interview and the Test of Essential Skills (TEAS) exam during the admission process.
+Students have to present at least 50 hours of practical experience in any healthcare field, whether paid or volunteer work experience.
 These experiences may take place in a health facility, summer camps, or could be a CNA (Certified Nursing Assistant) work-related exposure.
-It is highly recommended that students begin earning hours of practical experience in their pre-nursing education, which can be completed over a period of three years, to be eligible for admission.
+It is highly recommended that students begin earning hours of practical experience during their pre-nursing education, which can be completed over a period of three years to be eligible for admission.

 Preparation for the BSN Prerequisite Courses and College-Level Coursework

-High school students who are interested in the BSN program at Eastern Washington University are encouraged to take and earn good scores from chemistry, biology and math courses such as algebra, during their junior and senior year levels.
-This is in preparation for the BSN prerequisite courses and college-level coursework.
+High school students interested in the BSN program at Eastern Washington University are encouraged to earn good scores in chemistry, biology and math courses such as algebra, during their junior and senior year levels.
+This is in preparation for the BSN prerequisites and college-level coursework.

-Meanwhile, transfer students and individuals with previous college credits have to consult EWU’s Transfer Guide to determine how the courses obtained from other schools may be acknowledged for the undergraduate degree requirements and BSN program prerequisites.
+Meanwhile, transfer students and individuals with previous college credits should consult EWU’s Transfer Guide to determine how the courses obtained from other schools may be acknowledged for the undergraduate degree requirements and BSN program prerequisites.

 Prerequisite courses are necessary to secure a spot in the BSN program at Washington State University.
-The anatomy and physiology courses must be completed in one school.
-Chemistry, biology, and statistics courses should be completed no more than five years at the time of the BSN program application.
-This is necessary to ensure that students are equipped in the upper-division nursing courses.
+Anatomy and physiology courses must be completed at one school.
+Chemistry, biology, and statistics courses should be completed no more than five years from the time of the BSN program application.
+This is necessary to ensure that students are equipped for the upper-division nursing courses.

-CLEP, Advanced Placement, and International Baccalaureate scores are not used in meeting the prerequisites of the BSN program.
-Since undergraduate degree requirements of Eastern Washington University must be completed before starting the BSN program at Washington State University College of Nursing, students have to plan their coursework carefully.
-Some of the courses have prerequisites and must be taken in a particular order.
+CLEP, Advanced Placement, and International Baccalaureate scores are not used to meet the prerequisites of the BSN program.
+Since undergraduate degree requirements at Eastern Washington University must be completed before starting the BSN program at Washington State University College of Nursing, students should plan their coursework carefully.
+Some of the courses have prerequisites that must be taken in a particular order.
 Thus, academic advising and planning are essential.

-Students who are attending classes at Eastern Washington University will pay the fixed tuition rates of the institution.
-Once they gain admission to WSU College of Nursing, the in-state or out-of-state tuition rates apply to this university.
+Students attending classes at Eastern Washington University will pay the fixed tuition rates of the institution.
+Once they gain admission to the WSU College of Nursing, in-state or out-of-state tuition rates apply.
 Financial aid programs and scholarship opportunities are available at both universities.
-However, funding for the Western Undergraduate Exchange or WUE program is not applicable to EWU students who are attending a BSN program at WSU College of Nursing.
+However, funding for the Western Undergraduate Exchange or WUE program is not applicable to EWU students attending a BSN program at WSU College of Nursing.

 Meanwhile, the tuition rate per semester at EWU is much higher compared to per quarter prices.
-Undergraduate residents pay as much as $305.51 per credit per semester, and non-residents pay $1,125.99 per credit per semester.
-For full-time students who are residents of the state, they pay around $3,055.99 for the 10 to 18 credits and an additional $277.86 if they study for more than 18 credits.
-On the other hand, students who are considered to be non-residents pay $11,251.18 for the 10 to 18 credits, and an additional fee of $1,093.12 if they study for more than 18 credits.
+Undergraduate residents pay as much as $305.51 per credit per semester, and non-residents pay $1,125.99.
+Full-time students who are residents of the state pay around $3,055.99 for 10 to 18 credits and an additional $277.86 if they study for more than 18 credits.
+On the other hand, students who are considered non-residents pay $11,251.18 for the 10 to 18 credits, and an additional fee of $1,093.12 if they study for more than 18 credits.

 Upon acceptance to the BSN program at Washington State University College of Nursing, students pay an in-state tuition fee of $4,941 per semester in Spokane and Yakima or $4,918 per semester in Tri-Cities.
-This does not include the fees for books, uniforms, clinical placement, and many others.
+This does not include the fees for books, uniforms, clinical placement, and many other costs.